 14. Interdisciplinary Systems: Knowledge of key issues and concepts in related disciplines.
 Identify and interact with professionals in multiple disciplines.
-READINESS FOR PRACTICUM READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 14A.
-Knowledge of the Shared and Distinctiv e Contributions of Other Professions No expectation at this level Demonstrates beginning, basic knowledge of the viewpoints and contributions of differing worldviews, roles, professional other professions/ professionals standards, and contributions across contexts and systems; demonstrates intermediate level knowledge of common and distinctive roles of other professionals
+READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 14A.
+Knowledge of the Shared and Distinctive Contributions of Other Professions No expectation at this level Demonstrates beginning, basic knowledge Demonstrates awareness of multiple and of the viewpoints and contributions of other differing worldviews, roles, professional professions/ professionals standards, and contributions across contexts and systems; demonstrates intermediate level knowledge of common and distinctive roles of other professionals

 14B.
-Functioning in Multidisciplinary and Interdisciplinary Contexts Cooperates with others Demonstrates beginning knowledge of Demonstrates beginning, basic kno strategies that promote interdisciplinary of and ability to display the skills that collaboration vs. multidisciplinary support effective interdisciplinary team functioning functioning 14C.
-Understands how Participation in Interc lisciplinary Collaboration/Consultation Enha nces Outcomes No expectation at this level Demonstrates knowledge of how Participates in and initiates participating in interdisciplinary interdisciplinary collaboration/consultation can be directed collaboration/consultation directed toward toward shared goals shared goals 14D.
-Respectful and Productive Relationships s with Individuals from Other Professions Demonstrates awareness of the benefits of Develops and maintains collaborative Develops and maintains collaborative forming collaborative relationships with relationships and respect for other relationships over time despite differences other professionals professionals
+Functioning in Multidisciplinary and Interdisciplinary Contexts Cooperates with others Demonstrates beginning knowledge of strategies that promote interdisciplinary collaboration vs. multidisciplinary functioning Demonstrates beginning, basic knowledge of and ability to display the skills that support effective interdisciplinary team functioning 14C.
+Understands how Participation in Interd 14C.
+Understands how Participation in Interdisciplinary Collaboration/Consultation Enhances Outcomes No expectation at this level Demonstrates knowledge of how Participates in and initiates participating in interdisciplinary interdisciplinary collaboration/consultation collaboration/consultation can be directed directed toward shared goals toward shared goals 14D.
+Respectful and Productive Relationships with Individuals from Other Professions Demonstrates awareness of the benefits of Develops and maintains collaborative Develops and maintains collaborative forming collaborative relationships with relationships and respect for other relationships over time despite differences other professionals professionals

-15. Management-Administration: Manage the agencies (OPA). direct delivery of services (DDS) and/or the adn ninistration of organizations, programs, or 15A.
-Appraisal of Management and Leaders hip No expectation at this level Forms autonomous judgment of organization's management and leadership Examples: • Applies theories of effective management and leadership to form an evaluation of organization • Identifies specific behaviors by management and leadership that promote or detract from organizational effectiveness Develops and offers constructive criticism and suggestions regarding management and leadership of organization Examples: Identifies strengths and weaknesses of management and leadership or organization Provides input appropriately; participates in organizational assessment 15B.
-Management No expectation at this level Demonstrates awareness of roles of management in organizations Participates in management of direct delivery of professional services; responds appropriately in management hierarchy
+15. Management-Administration: Manage the direct delivery of services (DDS) and/or the administration of organizations, programs, or agencies (OPA).
+15A.
+Appraisal of Management and Leadersh iip No expectation at this level Forms autonomous judgment of organization's management and leadership Examples: Applies theories of effective management and leadership to form an evaluation of organization Identifies specific behaviors by management and leadership that promote or detract from organizational effectiveness Develops and offers constructive criticism and suggestions regarding management and leadership of organization Examples: • Identifies strengths and weaknesses of management and leadership or organization • Provides input appropriately; participates in organizational assessment 15B.
+Management D No expectation at this level Demonstrates awareness of roles of management in organizations Participates in management of direct delivery of professional services; responds appropriately in management hierarchy